You usually want to make a "safe"

 may have found for himself anyway.

-A singleton trump: Your shortness suggests partner has length, and this
+shortness suggests partner has length, and this lead will often pick up any

-lead will often pick up any honors he might have.
-It's better to lead a long suit and try to
+honors he might have.
+It's better to

-force declarer to trump himself down to the same or shorter length than your
+lead a long suit and try to force declarer to trump himself down to the same or

-honor holding like: Jxx,
+"dangerous" honor holding like:

-These will be safe only if partner holds no honors in the trump
+Jxx, Jx, K10x, A10x or Ax.
+These will be safe only if partner holds no

-suit.
-If he has the jack or queen, a
+honors in the trump suit.
+If he has the

-lead from one of these combinations can make one of your natural trump tricks
+jack or queen, a lead from one of these combinations can make one of your

-it will give declarer a finessing position that will let him pick up the suit
+Or, more likely, it will give declarer a finessing position that will

-on the next lead.
+let him pick up the suit on the next lead.